 Pupils in KS3 study English for five lessons a week.
 The curriculum is designed to meet the requirements of the National Curriculum and develop pupils’ language and literature skills.

-All KS3 pupils have a weekly library session using the Accelerated Reader programme.
-This programme encourages pupils to read widely, both inside and outside school, and helps foster a love of reading.
+All KS3 pupils have a fortnightly library session using the Accelerated Reader programme which encourages pupils to read widely, both inside and outside school, and helps foster a love of reading.

 Key Stage 4